gaak99/oxly/README.md

 ##Status
 Brand new as of late Oct 2016.

-Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments welcome (email gaak99 @ gmail.com).
+Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue here on github).

 ##Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.